jordanhe2/Yob-Hosting/docs/tutorials/advanced_data_sets.md

 # Advanced Data Sets
-In this tutorial, we will demonstrate how to take advantage of the full capabilities of Data Sets to maximize efficiency in a more complicated experiment.
+In this tutorial, we will demonstrate how to take full advantage of Data Sets to maximize efficiency in a more complicated experiment.
 For this experiment, we will be plotting the 2D coordinates of a ball rolling down a bumpy hill and generating other data from the coordinate information.

 If you haven’t done so already, you may want to check out the [Getting Started tutorial](../tutorials/getting_started.md) before you continue.

 ---
 ## The Data